leonormes/retry/README.md

 const policy = new ExpoPolicy();
 ```

-Well actually we need to randomise the delay between calls to stop lots of calls retrying at the same time;
+Then you realise that actually you need to randomise the delay between calls to stop lots of calls retrying at the same time;

 ```typescript
 const policy = new JitterPolicy();